hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Unreal Cloud Code.md

 ### Default Location

-Send the pawns initial spawn location from the editor to the Portal through the *Test Harness* for the authenticated player to simulate a saved default initial spawn location.
+Send the pawn's initial spawn location from the editor to the Portal through the *Test Harness* for the authenticated player to simulate a saved default initial spawn location.

 ![](img/UR/1.png)